 I’m going to keep calling God, “Mother God” in my prayers and mind, and think about Her as someone who dotes on me, is really always seeking not only my welfare, and that of others, but my happiness.
 Wow, how different is that!

-But I also need God to let me know I’m okay.
+But within my freedom, I need a close BFF relationship with God.
+I need Her to let me know I’m okay.
 I’m enough; and even awesome.
 Maybe if I can start getting those messages, I can give them more easily and often to my sons.

 Marshall is learning that Mother God wants to bless us—with the sun and blue sky after a bleak, grey, rainy, cold Oregon morning.
-Or, even, with a Wishlist from Overstock.com.
-May I learn this more deeply, that these gifts and more are the caress of an ever-loving Mother who delights in us.
+May I learn this more deeply, that these gifts and more are the caress of an ever-loving Mother who delights in us–in me, and my children.